 Citizen Participation in Forming HTF Investment Priorities - MHC facilitates the development and implementation of the Consolidated Plan and subsequent Annual Action Plan (AAP), the Consolidated Annual Performance and Evaluation Report (Caper) as well as, ensuring Citizen Participation requirements are followed.
-In identifying uses of HTF for 2016, MHC solicited input from an Advisory Team consisting of individuals and groups representing aspects of low- income housing, including Low Income Housing Tax Credit Developers, Planning & Development Districts, For-Profit/Non-Profit Organizations/ Developers and Public Housing Authorities, Continua of Care, ESG grantees and individuals working with HIV/AIDS populations.
+In identifying uses of HTF for 2017, MHC solicited input from an Advisory Team consisting of individuals and groups representing aspects of low- income housing, including Low Income Housing Tax Credit Developers, Planning & Development Districts, For-Profit/Non-Profit Organizations/ Developers and Public Housing Authorities, Continua of Care, ESG grantees and individuals working with HIV/AIDS populations.
 MHC sought to bring together individuals with a broad range of expertise and suggestions for best utilizing Federal Programs included in the Annual Action Plan; ensure a connection with the community and its needs; and provide a broad understanding of the critical role affordable housing plays in the community.

-Acting pursuant to statutory requirements, MHC held public hearing meetings on March 21, 2016, Biloxi, MS, March 28, 2016, Booneville, MS, and March 30, 2016, Flood, MS for the purpose of receiving comments on a draft of the 2016 State's Annual Action Plan, which the National Housing Trust Fund Allocation Plan was a component.
+Acting pursuant to statutory requirements, Public hearings were held on March 7, 8, 14, 15, 21 and 22, 2017 in various locations throughout the state for the purpose of receiving comments on a draft of the 2017 State's Annual Action Plan, which the National Housing Trust Fund Allocation Plan was a component.
 In addition to verbal comments received at the hearings, MHC requested written comments from interested members of the public concerning the draft of the AAP.
-Both the verbal and written comments received were taken into consideration and fully evaluated prior to completion of the 2016 Plan.
+Comments received were taken into consideration and fully evaluated prior to completion of the 2017 Plan.